hitomtao/zencart-style/README.md

   - JavaScript compression
   - Image compression

-## Installation
+## Prerequisites

-To update this template, your computer needs:
+You will need to have these installed and set up to use this template:

 - [NodeJS](https://nodejs.org/en/) (0.10 or greater)
 - [Git](https://git-scm.com/)

-You need to have these installed and set up first.

-### Setup
+## Setup

-To set up the template, first clone this Git repository using your favourite Git Agent or manually:
+To set up the template, first clone this repository using your favourite Git Agent or manually:

 ```bash
 git clone https://github.com/dakanji/style-zencart style-zencart